catherinebshaw/Portfolio/README.md

 ## About the Developer

 While new to Web Development, I have many, MANY years of experience with both for-profit and not-for-profit organizations.
-This new turn in my career was motivated by the growing and urgent need for better on-line support for organizations of every size and industry.
+This new turn in my career was motivated by the growing and urgent need for better on-line support for organizations of every size and across many industries.

 ## Technology Used